joeynelson42/ILG/README.md

 `lineMinY` and `lineMaxY` will force set the lower and upper y-axis limits, if nil then the `.min()` or `.max()` of your data will be used.

 `interactionDetailCard` is the floating card.
-It's entirely optional.
-If you do use it be sure to keep a reference to your card so you can update it via the `GraphViewInteractionDelegate` callback (maybe in the future I'll have fancier protocols).
+It's entirely optional, simply assign it any UIView and it will do the rest.
+If you do use it and would like to update it be sure to keep a reference to your card so you can update it in the `GraphViewInteractionDelegate` callback (maybe in the future I'll have fancier protocols).

 ### Protocols
 `GraphViewInteractionDelegate` will relay all interaction information back to you.
 And when I say "all" I mean it will just tell you when the highlighted index has changed.
 Spicing it up a little wouldn't be hard, and I would like to in the future but for now it is what it is.